yasiryagi/helpdesk/proposals/README.md

 ### Example

 Suppose there are currently 20 members of the council.
-A proposal to [evict a Storage Provider](#evict-storage-provider) is made, where the parameters below apply:
+A proposal to [set max validator count](#set-max-validator-count) is made, where the parameters below apply:

 | Proposal Parameters                | Value           |
 |:---------------------------------:|:------------:|